rzuritamilla/phr/gip-twmodel/PITCHME.md

 ---
 ### ITC major improvement points
 @ul[](false)
-- A. Need to measure the success of capacity building activities
+- A. Measure sucess of capacity building activities
-- B. Supporting strategies for people, education, infrastructure, etc.
+- B. Support strategies for people, education, infrastructure, etc.
 - C. Awareness and convergence of ITC vision
 - D. Collective view of where we want to be in 5 years.
 - E. Improve PhD program.